Sustainsys/Saml2/doc/Contributing.md

 Github issues are used to keep track of issues and releases.
 For requests of functionality or to report bugs, please open an issue in the github repo.

-There is also a [Kanban board](https://huboard.com/KentorIT/authservices/#/) powered by HuBoard that is used to keep track of the state of issues.

 ##Versioning
 Kentor Authentication services uses semantic versioning as defined on http://semver.org/.